civicteam/token-guard/README.md

 [Metaplex Token Metadata](https://github.com/metaplex-foundation/metaplex/tree/master/rust/token-metadata)
 program.

-As there is no current standard for defining a collection, the token-guard creator must define the collection strategy at creation-time.

-a) UpdateAuthority: The NFT collection is defined by updateAuthority in the metadata (default)
-b) Creator: The NFT collection is defined by the first creator in the metadata
+The NFT collection is defined by the first creator in the metadata creators array.
+This creator must have the verified flag set.

 ### Use-once NFTs